BTech Food Technology: Course Fees, Admission 2026, Syllabus, Top Colleges, Career Scope

 Useful Links for B Tech Food Processing Technology Course:

-Candidates can go through the general steps taken in a BTech Food Techonology course admission process:
+Candidates can go through the general steps taken in a BTech Food Technology course admission process:

-- Prepare and take the BTech entrance exams.
+- First of all students need to prepare and take the BTech entrance exams.

 - Get your documents verified.

-- Pay the admission fee to confirm your enrollment.
+- Pay the admission fee to confirm your enrollment and start your journey.

 If you wish to opt for the BTech Food Technology course, you should have passed Class 12 in the Science stream with Physics, Chemistry, and Mathematics/Biology/Biotechnology subjects, with at least 50 to 60% marks.
 Further, you must appear for and clear relevant BTech Food Technology entrance exams conducted at the national/state/university levels every year for admission to BTech courses in various specializations including Food Technology.